- High quality, long-lasting build

 Comfort and Capacity

 The seat on the Model D holds up.
 It’s quite comfortable and remains so even during longer rowing sessions.
 The seat is pretty low to the ground.
 Some users may see this as a positive and others as a negative (especially if you’ve got some knee trouble).
-If the Model D interests you but you want a higher seat then you should consider the next model in their range, the Model E as it has a higher seat which is easier to get on and off of.
+If the Model D interests you but you want a higher seat then you should consider the next model in their range, the Model E as it has a higher seat that is easier to get on and off of.

-The foot straps are easily adjustable to fit a wide range of shoe sizes
+The foot straps are easily adjustable to fit a wide range of shoe sizes.

 The ergonomic handle of the Model D has a 10-degree bend which helps supports a more natural rowing position.
 It’s comfortable to hold which is vital if you want to do longer rowing sessions.

 The Model D is a sturdy rower and has a high user capacity with a maximum weight of around 500 pounds.

 Assembly of the Model D is super easy and will most likely take you around 20 minutes (if not less) to have it up and running.